 -Amazon Web Services, What is Cloud Computing

-Yet tech giants of the word were slow to adapt to the ethereally-named “cloud”, as giants often are.
+Now, Amazon has become one of the biggest companies for a reason.
+They are excellent at business and there’s a reason so many people buy amazon shares uk.
+However, this doesn’t mean they haven’t made mistakes on the way.
+The tech giants of the word like Amazon were slow to adapt to the ethereally-named “cloud”, as giants often are.
 They called the new service “crappy” and stuck to their known solution: expensive, but familiar data centers.
-Instead, the early market for the cloud was startups—the tradeoff for reliability and what was a perceived lack of security being low-costs that enabled them to build and scale their businesses on bootstraps, acquiring data storage space as they needed it, versus paying upfront for a large amount of storage they might never use.
+Instead, the early market for the cloud was startups-the tradeoff for reliability and what was a perceived lack of security being low-costs that enabled them to build and scale their businesses on bootstraps, acquiring data storage space as they needed it, versus paying upfront for a large amount of storage they might never use.

 The Cloud Revolution

-As put succinctly by the burlish Erlich Bachman (HBO’s Silicon Valley), the cloud [was] “…this shitty service, that’s becoming more important, that’s probably the future of computing.”
+As put succinctly by the burlish Erlich Bachman (HBO’s Silicon Valley), the cloud [was] “…this crummy service, that’s becoming more important, that’s probably the future of computing.”

 You see, the tenant of a healthy ecosystem is that members of the system have equally important roles to play in their symbiotic relationship.
 So what happened this past decade was a revolution that fed on itself: AWS supplied a super-low-cost infrastructure, then continued to improve it, delivering value at a breakneck pace.
 AWS partners-both companies and individual developers-built services on top of the cloud, developing new business models in the Platform-as-a-Service and Software-as-a-Service.